ilya-zlobintsev/LACT/README.md

 - Viewing information about the GPU
 - Power and thermals monitoring, power limit configuration
 - Fan curve control
-- Overclocking (GPU/VRAM clockspeed and voltage, currently AMD only)
+- Overclocking (GPU/VRAM clockspeed and voltage)
 - Power states configuration (AMD only)

 Both AMD and Nvidia functionality works on X11, Wayland or even headless sessions.